gerhynes/aws-notes/certified-cloud-practitioner/README.md

 Tags allow you to organize your resources in the following ways:
 - Resource management - specific workloads, environments, such as Developer Environments
 - Cost management and optimization - Cost tracking, budgets, alerts
-- Operations management - Business committments and SLA operations, such as Mission-critical services
+- Operations management - Business commitments and SLA operations, such as Mission-critical services
 - Security - Classification of data and security impact
 - Governance and regulatory compliance
 - Automation